nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 For all monetary fields (lesson rates and outstanding fees), we follow the [Singapore convention](https://www.dfa.cornell.edu/treasurer/cash-management/processinginternational/intl-currency) of using a decimal point '.' to separate dollars and cents, The values of these fields should only contain numbers, with at most one decimal point, and two decimal places and should not start or end with a decimal point.

 </div>

+TAB has features to help to prevent scheduling mistakes.
+For example, we help you avoid mistakes such as scheduling two lessons at the same slots by ensuring that lessons never overlap.
+Additionally, we help to avoid accidentally scheduling lessons outside working hours (before 0800 and after 2200 hours).

+In the future, we intend to add some nice-to-have features that will allow you to customise your working hours, as well as specify minimum/maximum lesson durations so that accidents like mistyping a 10-minute lesson won't happen.
+Additionally, we will allow you to toggle these checks on and off, just in case you don't want them.
+You would also be able to customise your own recurrence rule for your recurring lessons.
+Do look forward to these features!

 --------------------------------------------------------------------------------------------------------------------